nojoule/energy-shield/README.md

 # Energy Shield
-This addon adds an energy shield to Godot you can add it to your scenes.
-You can either use the `shield_plane.tscn` or `shield_sphere.tscn` or add the shader in other materials, although you might have to tweak it slightly to work properly on other meshes than plane and spheres.
+This addon for Godot provides an energy shield that can be easily integrated into your scenes.
+You can use either the `shield_plane.tscn` or `shield_sphere.tscn` directly, or apply the shader to other materials.
+Note that some adjustments may be needed to ensure proper functionality on meshes other than planes and spheres.

 ## Updates
 - [ ] Release 1.0
 - [ ] create Youtube Tutorial
 - [ ] Port asset for Unity
+- [ ] Support more types of meshes (e.g. Cube)
 - [ ] Add refraction
 - [ ] Add chromatic aberration

 <img src="./docs/showcase_inenvironment.png" alt="sphere and plane energy shield, with the sphere showing an impact reaction" height="200"> <img src="./docs/showcase_standalone.png" alt="sphere and plane energy shield, each showing a wave" height="200">

 ## Interactable
-You can use the `shield.gd` script adding reaction on mouse clicks, or adjust it to your use-cases.
-Following interactions are available:
+You can use the `shield.gd` script to add mouse click interactions or modify it to suit your specific needs.
+The following interactions are available:

 **Impact**:
-Impacts can be dynamically added with up to 5 at a time via modifying shader uniform variables.
-An impact causes a wave, traveling through the object over time causing a wave originating from a specified position.
-The intensity and how fast it travels through the object can be adjusted.
+Impacts can be dynamically added, with up to five active at a time, by adjusting the shader’s uniform variables.
+Each impact generates a wave that propagates across the shield from a specified position.
+The wave’s intensity and speed can be customized to your preference.

 **Generate/Collapse**:
-The energy shield can collapse or regenerated from specified positions.
-The animation and highlight effect can be freely adjusted.
+The energy shield can be animated to collapse or regenerate from specified positions.
+Both the animation and the highlight effects are fully adjustable.

 **Intersection Highlight**:
-Using the depth texture, the material checks for close objects and highlighting close objects and intersections with other objects.
+Leveraging the depth texture, the material detects and highlights nearby objects or intersections with other objects.

 ## Customizations

-Color, wave height/frequency, quantization of the colors are just some of the customizations possible to fit the style of your game.
-All shader parameters are documented, check the example scene for some of them.
+You can customize parameters such as color, wave height, frequency, and color quantization to match your game’s style.
+All shader parameters are thoroughly documented — refer to the example scene for demonstrations.

 ## Support me